BHIMAVARAPU-MANOJ-KUMAR/Event-Management-System-GyanGrove-Backend-Intern-Assignment/README.md

 - **Spring Boot**: Chosen for it's comprehensive support for building **Production-ready** Applications and Ease of Integration with other Spring Components.
 - **Spring Data JPA**: Facilitates the data access layer and abstracts much of the boilerplate code.
 - **Maven**: Maven is a Project Management tool, required for building and running the project.
+- **PostgreSQL**: Chosen for its robustness, performance, and support for advanced data types.

 ### Design Decisions
 - **RESTful API Design**: Ensures Scalable and Stateless Communication between the Client (**Postman**) and Server (**Backend Application**).